 The WA Commissioner for Children and Young People (CCYP) Outcomes Framework

 Telethon Kids and CoLab are supporting the Commissioner for Children and Young People WA to develop a project that aims to increase our shared understanding about whether life is improving for children and young people.
 Together we are developing a framework to monitor three core aspects of children’s wellbeing - safety, health and learning.
-We are currently identifying the range of indicators to be used and the sources of data required to report on the wellbeing of children and young people and to detect medium and long-term trends.
-This data will highlight important issues affecting the development and wellbeing of children and young people across WA.
+This framework will be used by CCYP to inform its monitoring role (including an annual report to Parliament) and will remain consistent over the coming years.

 Economic Understanding of Early Childhood Services

 CoLab is bringing together economic experts across the health, education, labour and welfare economic disciplines to identify research priorities for economic analysis of investment in the early years in Australia.
 These research priorities will link the currently siloed understanding of return on investment across the four economic disciplines to provide a comprehensive economic analysis of the early years in Australia.

 By taking this ‘whole of life’ approach, the research will build a holistic understanding of the long-term benefits to children’s health, education and wellbeing and to society by investing in early childhood.
 It will also seek to quantify the costs of not taking positive action in the early years.
 The results of this research will support policymakers and practitioners by helping to prioritise services to achieve the best possible outcomes.

 Early Years Economic Summit